 The Peak District has some of the UK’s finest walking trails, from low-level ambles to more challenging hikes.
 Edale, a train journey from Manchester, is the start of many walks of varying difficulties, and home to the fascinating Moorland visitor centre, where interactive exhibits detail the importance of conserving the unique moorland habitat.
 Especially active types might like to spend their day climbing up to the highest terrain in the Peaks, the moorland plateau of Kinder Scout – site of a famous mass trespass in 1932 when 500 walkers demanded the right to ramble.

 Matlock Bath was one of the UK’s first tourist destinations and is still very much worth including on any peak district itinerary with plenty to do for visitors of all ages.
 Young thrill-seekers might want to visit Gulliver’s Theme Park, just 15 minutes’ walk from the town.
 For something a little more sedate, take the cable car up to the hilltop park of the Heights of Abraham with its stunning views and visitor attractions, including underground caverns, exhibitions and acres of beautiful woodland.
-Buses from Manchester to Derby stop at Matlock Bath and take around 2 ½ hours.

 Go underground at Castleton

 More spectacular Peaks scenery can be found around the village of Castleton, known as the ‘Gem of the Peaks’.
 Visit the 1080-built Peveril Castle, hike up the imposing Mam Tor with its bronze/iron age hill fort, or go under the mountain into the famous Blue John Caverns.